Epromee/begens-macro-processor/readme.md

 ## WTF?

-Begens (Beyond Generic Sql) is a macro processor.
+Begens (Beyond Generic Sql) is a TSQL macro processor.
 You feed it your TSQL code with macro-definitions, and it yields you good old TSQL back.

 ## Why do I need it?